tirtho/open-ai/README.md

   - The Deployment Name as <b>openai-gpt-35-turbo-deployment-name</b> for the <i>gpt-35-turbo</i> model deployed in the above steps
   - The Deployment Name as <b>openai-text-embedding-deployment-name</b> for the <i>text-embedding-ada-002</i> model deployed in the above steps
   - The Azure Open AI version as <b>openai-api-version</b>
-- You will find instructions here - https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal
+- You will find instructions [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)
 #### Azure AI Content Safety API
 This is needed if you want to run the  notebooks under ResponsibleAI.
 Otherwise skip this section.
 - Create and instance of Azure Content Safety
 - Note down
   - The API key as <b>content-safety-api-key</b>
   - The API Endpoint as <b>content-safety-endpoint</b>
-- You will find instructions here - https://learn.microsoft.com/en-us/azure/cognitive-services/content-safety/overview
+- You will find instructions [here](https://learn.microsoft.com/en-us/azure/cognitive-services/content-safety/overview)
 #### Azure Key Vault
 - Create an Azure Key Vault (AKV) in your subscription.
-You will find instructions here - https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal.
+You will find instructions [here](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal)
 - In the AKV add your Azure Active Directory (AAD) ID with the <b>Key Vault Secrets Officer</b> role.
 Also, make sure this AAD ID is allowed to login to the corresponding Azure Subscription.
 - Add the following Secrets in the AKV.
 These are items you have already obtained from the above steps for each of the Azure Services.
   - Name <b>openai-api-key</b> & value obtained from above steps